boraeresici/ADE-Rules/CONTRIBUTING.md

 *   **Apply Granular Severity Scale:** Review existing rules and update their `severity` metadata to align with the more granular scale defined in the [Metadata Glossary](docs/metadata-glossary.md#1-severity).
 This helps ADEs prioritize effectively.
 *   **Populate "Further Reading" Sections:** For each rule, research and add at least two authoritative, clickable resources to the "Further Reading" section.
 This enriches the rule's context and provides credible learning paths.
 *   **Expand Automation Sections:** Where applicable, expand the "Automation Potential" sections with concrete configuration snippets (e.g., sample ESLint rules, SonarQube quality gate settings) and tooling invocation commands.
 This accelerates ADE enforcement.
+*   **Introduce Domain Playbooks:** For critical categories (e.g., security, DevOps, observability), create companion automation playbooks outlining detection, remediation, and verification checklists that ADEs can execute end-to-end.
+See `rules/playbooks/` for examples and guidance.

 ### Commit Your Changes